-Most of my blogs posts are directed at Maryland nursing home lawyers and other plaintiffs’ lawyers.
+Most of my blog posts are directed at Maryland nursing home lawyers and other plaintiffs’ lawyers.
 This blog post is directed to Maryland victims of nursing home neglect and abuse.
-They want to know if they can sue, who they can sue, what is going to happen, and what likely outcome of the case might be.
+They want to know if they can sue, who they can sue, what is going to happen, and what the likely outcome of the case might be.

 Can I sue a nursing home?